ETORMANATOR/Codeigniter-Backup-Module-GoogleDriveAPI/README.md

 Other Tutorial Create your own Service Account https://support.google.com/a/answer/7378726?hl=en

 ## backup folder where to save your backup local after saving it to local it will upload to your Google Drive.

+### In Application/controllers/Welcome.php line 148 chnage the email to your Google Drive Email Address